-Prior to James Hardie, Mr. Claus held multiple leadership positions at Tarkett, a leading sustainable flooring and sports surface firm based out of Paris.
-Mr. Claus also held senior leadership positions at Air Liquide, the world's leading manufacturer of industrial gases, as well as various commercial and international management roles at 3M.
+Prior to James Hardie, Mr Claus held multiple leadership positions at Tarkett, a leading sustainable flooring and sports surface firm based out of Paris.
+Mr Claus also held senior leadership positions at Air Liquide, the world's leading manufacturer of industrial gases, as well as various commercial and international management roles at 3M.

-Mr. Claus holds both an undergraduate and MBA from Heinrich Heine University in Duesseldorf, Germany and has completed numerous executive education programs at Harvard Business School, London Business School and the Massachusetts Institute of Technology.
+Mr Claus holds both an undergraduate and Master's degree in business from Heinrich Heine University in Duesseldorf, Germany.
+He is also an alumni of the Chicago Booth School of Business and has completed numerous executive education programs at Harvard Business School, London Business School and the Massachusetts Institute of Technology.